opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 Returns whether the detector configuration has any issues that might prevent OpenSearch from creating the detector.

-You can use the validate API to identify issues in your model configuration before creating the detector.
+You can use the validate API to identify issues in your detector configuration before creating the detector.

-The request body consists of the detector configuration and follows the same format as the request body of the create detector API:
+The request body consists of the detector configuration and follows the same format as the request body of the [create detector API]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/api#create-anomaly-detector).
+You can pass an additional detector parameter to validate a specific detector.

 #### Request